rowley42/workoutLogGui/README.md

 This app allows the user to add different exercises, add new personal weight records, search exercises, and search records, while displaying both.
 There also includes a graphical representation of the users progress with a line chart.

+Made using C++ and gui created using QT.